Food & Wine

 The Oberon area is filled with opportunities to sample local produce.

 If you would love to find and pick your own produce, this autumn take your basket and go for a picnic in the mysterious world of Oberon’s pine forests.
 Here you will find the forest floor dotted with the golden heads of the Saffron Milk Cap or even Slippery Jack mushrooms poking up between the pine needles, and you can pick to your heart’s content.
-Please call into the Oberon Visitor Information Centre for further information, maps and identification of the correct edible mushrooms to pick.
+Please call into the Oberon Visitor Information Centre for further information and a map of where the two edible varieties can be found.

 For a very mysterious hunt, step out this winter and accompany a special truffle hunting dog on a hunt for the elusive Black Perigord truffle at Oberon’s very own Truffiere.